 Having specified the setup, we define the \textit{Nielsen binding complexity} $\mathcal{BC}$.
 It is the unitary complexity~\eqref{eq:unitary_complexity} evaluated with the penalty factors

 These penalties impose greater costs on entangling (or \textit{non-local}) gates than on single-subsystem (or \textit{local}) operations.
 Let us substitute the penalties~\eqref{eq:penalties_binding} into the cost function~\eqref{eq:cost_function_Finsler} and perform the minimization \eqref{eq:def_compl_state} to obtain a complexity norm on the space of quantum states.
 Two simplifications follow: first, the space of states contains null directions, defined as the loci of states interconnected via local unitaries along which the cost function vanishes.
 Second, one can integrate out nondynamical degrees of freedom in the geodesic minimization.
-One obtains a norm $\mathcal{BF}[\lambda_k, \dot{\lambda}_k]$ on the space of states. $\mathcal{BF}$ depends only on a state's Schmidt coefficients $\lambda_k$ and their derivatives $\dot{\lambda}_k$.
+We obtain a norm $\mathcal{BF}[\lambda_k, \dot{\lambda}_k]$ on the space of states. $\mathcal{BF}$ depends only on a state's Schmidt coefficients $\lambda_k$ and their derivatives $\dot{\lambda}_k$.

-We can analytically compute the binding state complexity under certain choices of the penalty factors $q_{ai}$ in Eq.~\eqref{eq:penalties_binding}, and of the parameter $p$ in Eq.~\eqref{eq:cost_function_Finsler}.
-A Riemannian cost function provides our first example.
+We can analytically compute the binding state complexity for certain choices of the penalty factors $q_{ai}$ in Eq.~\eqref{eq:penalties_binding}, and of the parameter $p$ in Eq.~\eqref{eq:cost_function_Finsler}.
+A Riemannian cost function is our first example.
 Let us write out the binding state complexity associated with the cost function \eqref{eq:cost_function_Finsler}, $p=2$, and the penalty factors \eqref{eq:penalties_binding} with $q_{ai}=1$ \cite{Baiguera:2023bhm}: